 - Families will be asked to stay in their vehicles for drop off and pick up of campers in effort to reduce the risk of exposure on our site.

-- Camper groups will serve as camp pods for all activities, meals and then evening program and sleeping for Resident Camp.
+- Camper groups will serve as camp pods for all activities and meals.

 - Increased emphasis on health and hygiene at camp including instruction on hand washing, and enhanced cleaning and sanitation throughout camp.